Writing a great essay is one of the most challenging yet rewarding things you can do.

 Get to the point right away and be concrete in your language.
 Imagine that you only have two minutes to put the reader in the right frame of mind and ready for your arguments.

-In your essay, just like in a presentation you should follow Aristotle’s rule of rhetoric:
+In your essay, just like in a presentation, follow Aristotle’s rule of rhetoric:

 - Tell them what you will tell them.